-If your business operations were to injure a member of the public, expose them to an illness/disease or damage their belongings in any way, it is extremely likely that they will pursue legal action.
-During this unfortunate incident, public liability insurance would be most beneficial for your business in order to stay afloat & protect your assets.
+If your business operations were to injure a member of the public, cause them to become unwell, expose them to a disease or damage their belongings in any way, they may decide to pursue legal action against your business.

-It is not a legal obligation to hold a public liability insurance policy; However for many industries it will certainly be advised, especially the construction and retail sectors.
+For most business, it is not a legal obligation to hold a public liability insurance policy; however for many industries it will certainly be advised, especially the construction and retail sectors.

 Examples of incidents likely to result in a public liability claim:

 • A member of the public incurs injury on an unattended construction site.
-The business would be at fault for failing to ensure the site was securely shut off from the public.
+The business could be found at fault for failing to ensure the site was securely shut off from the public.

 • Whilst painting at a private property, ladders fall over and break a dining chair belonging to the owners of the property.
-The business would be sued for damage of property.
+The business could be sued for damage of property.

 • A plumber has wrongly fitted a pipe in the bathroom of a private property which floods the house.
-The tenant would claim in order to replace their damaged property.
+The tenant could claim in order to replace their damaged property.

 • A customer falls ill with food poisoning directly resulted to the fish served at a restaurant which was found to be improperly stored.
 The business would be at fault for failing to abide by food hygiene standards.